 7. Brussels Winter Wonders, Belgium

-Experience the festive magic of Brussels Winter Wonders, where the city centre transforms into a 2 km-long Christmas village with twinkling lights, snow-dusted chalets, buzzing bars, and pop-up restaurants.
-Brussels’ historic squares and streets become a sparkling wonderland perfect for families, couples, and festive explorers.
+Experience the festive magic of Brussels Winter Wonders, where the city center transforms into a 2 km-long Christmas village.
+With over 200 snow-dusted chalets, glowing light trails, and buzzing “after-ski” bars, Brussels becomes a sparkling wonderland perfect for families and foodies alike.

 Highlights:

-Hotel Recommendation: Novotel Brussels City Centre – a modern, comfortable hotel just a 5-minute walk from Brussels’ Grand-Place and the Christmas Markets.
+Hotel Recommendation: Novotel Brussels City Centre – A modern, comfortable hotel located just a 5-minute walk from the Grand-Place and right in the middle of the Winter Wonders trail.

 8. Tallinn Christmas Market, Estonia

-Step into a fairy tale at Tallinn’s medieval Christmas Market, held in the UNESCO-listed Old Town.
-The Tallinn Christmas Market – where historic cobblestone streets glow with festive lights, cosy stalls, and seasonal charm.
+Step into a fairy tale at Tallinn’s medieval Christmas Market, held in the UNESCO-listed Town Hall Square.
+As the site of the world’s first public Christmas tree (dating back to 1441), Tallinn offers a deeply traditional experience where historic cobblestone streets glow under a blanket of snow and festive lights.

 Highlights: